All Family Law, All Around Georgia, All Around the WorldSM

 Helping Georgians Transfer Family Judgments To And From Other States

-Generally, if an obligated party moves to a new state, it is not a bad idea to domesticate the order pertaining to child support, for example, in that new state.
-It can greatly expedite any collection efforts.
-If both parties move from the originating state, domesticating the judgment to an obligated party’s state is the best idea.
+Generally, if an obligated party moves to a new state, it is not a bad idea to domesticate the order of child support, for example, in that new state.
+Doing so can greatly expedite any collection efforts.
+If both parties involved in the case relocate from the original state, it is generally advisable to domesticate the judgment in the state where the obligated party now resides.

-The skilled attorneys at The Manely Firm, P.C., have considerable experience with this complex area of family law.
-We’ve helped families all over the Atlanta Metro, Georgia and in other parts of the world.
+The skilled attorneys at The Manely Firm have considerable experience with this complex area of family law, and can thoroughly assist you in this matter.
+We’ve helped families all over the Atlanta Metro, Georgia, and even internationally.

 What Is The Process Of Getting Domestication Of Foreign Judgments?